• Skip to primary navigation

 Instructions

-• To slice your potatoes easily, place 2 wooden spoon handles on your cutting board.
-Nestle the potato between them and slice it into very thin slices.
-The wooden spoon handles will stop your knife from cutting all the way through the potatoes.
+• Place two wooden spoons or chopsticks on a cutting board.
+Nestle a potato between them and, using a sharp knife, slice them into very thin slices.
+The wooden spoon handles or chopsticks will stop your knife from cutting the potato all the way through.
+Repeat with the other potato.

 Notes